Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Introduction

-In this work, we explore the regime of finite mass and confining potential using exact diagonalization and matrix product state (MPS) techniques~\cite{Uli_review,Paeckel_review}.
+In this work, we explore the regime of finite mass (denoted by $\mu$) and confining potential (denoted by $\chi$) using exact diagonalization and matrix product state (MPS) techniques~\cite{Uli_review,Paeckel_review}.
 We study the PXP model, which exactly corresponds to the spin-1/2 $\mathrm{U}(1)$ quantum link model (QLM)~\cite{Surace2020}.
-The latter has been demonstrated experimentally on a Bose--Hubbard quantum simulator \cite{Zhou2021}.
+Both have been realized experimentally on a Bose--Hubbard quantum simulator \cite{Su2022,Zhou2021}.
 The mapping between the different models is sketched in Fig.~\ref{fig:schematic}(a)-(b).
 We find prominent scarring regimes concomitantly with confinement, which we explain analytically and demonstrate numerically.
 We further map out the rich dynamical phase diagram where we find an ergodic phase for small values of the mass and confining potential.
-For larger values of these parameters, emergent conserved quantities at intermediate times appear, displaying a wide range of prethermal regimes with an emergent integrable phase for large mass in the deconfined regime, in addition to a fragmented phase for large values of both the mass and the confining potential, as sketched in Fig.~\ref{fig:schematic}(c).
-We note that the emergent conserved quantities are only truly conserved for infinite values of $\mu/\kappa$ and $\chi/\kappa$.
-For smaller values of these parameters the timescale it takes to propagate between Hilbert space fragments can already be too long to probe in experiment, hence we used the prefix ``prethermal'' to reflect this.
+For larger values of these parameters, emergent conserved quantities at intermediate times appear, displaying a wide range of prethermal regimes with an emergent integrable phase for large mass in the deconfined regime, in addition to a fragmented phase for large values of both the mass and the confining potential, as sketched in Fig.~\ref{fig:schematic}(c) (see Appendix~\ref{app:rstat} for more details).
+We note that the emergent conserved quantities are only truly conserved for infinite values of $\mu$ and $\chi$.
+However, for smaller values of these parameters, a long time can be needed to propagate between Hilbert space fragments, hence we used the prefix ``prethermal'' to reflect this.
+We note that in smaller systems this timescale can already be too long to probe in experiment, leading to strong signs of fragmentation at all achievable times.

+We will focus on the experimentally relevant timescales, and in that context we will study two regions of Fig.~\ref{fig:schematic}(c).
+We will first assess the effect of confinement on quantum many-body scarring when the mass is set to zero, at the bottom left of Fig.~\ref{fig:schematic}(c).
+We will then turn to the top right region where the mass and confining potential are of similar order and Hilbert space fragmentation initially dominates the dynamics.
+We will show that this region is not homogeneous but hosts special dynamics at different resonances between $\mu$ and $\kappa$.
+We will also show that the integrable and chaotic prethermal regimes at the top left can be understood as such resonances.

 The remainder of this paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the $\mathrm{U}(1)$ quantum link model with a topological $\theta$-term and discuss its exact mapping onto the PXP model with a mass and staggered magnetization terms.
 In Secs.~\ref{sec:QMBS} and~\ref{sec:HSF}, we provide our analysis of scarring and fragmentation dynamics, respectively, in the presence of confinement.
 In Sec.~\ref{sec:experiment}, we discuss experimental probes in a state-of-the-art tilted Bose--Hubbard optical lattice that can facilitate the observation of our findings.
 We conclude and provide outlook in Sec.~\ref{sec:conc}.
 Several Appendices and the Supplemental Material (SM)~\cite{SM} contain supporting analytic and numerical results.